szgula/UofG_Robotics_TDP/Documentation.md

 Coordinate System
 -----------------

-Coordinate System of the football field.
-Global and Ego-Coordinate systems, why two Co-ordinate Systems were used.
 The size of the field is 10 units in horizontal direction and six units in the vertical direction.
-The origin lies at the centre of the field which makes x lie between -5 and 5 and y lie between -3 and 3.
+The origin lies at the centre of the field which makes x(horizontal direction) lie between -5 and 5 and y(vertical direction) lie between -3 and 3.

 Kinematics
 ----------